marcpriestley/DBrief/replit.md

   - See current value, 7-day average, and trend direction
 - ✅ Calendar long-press feature:
   - Hold calendar dates to view journal entry and daily scores in a dialog
-  - Timer-based detection with 500ms delay
+  - Timer-based detection with 3 second delay
   - Displays all metrics with score circles and auto-sync indicators

 ## Technical Implementation Notes